wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Entries will be inserted into this structure, when the coherence controller sends invalidations or downgrades, in one of the three methods: `downgradeOwner()`, `invalidateSharer()`, and `invalidateOwner()`.

+#### Helper Functions

+Before delving into the details of coherence actions, we go over the helper functions that perform invalidation and downgrades first.
+These functions are heavily utilized by the rest of the protocol, and hence, it is beneficial to introduce them first.

+##### downgradeOwner(), Request Path

+Method `downgradeOwner()`